 “Joanna helped me appreciate that the world is my oyster.”

-I received a personal recommendation for career counselling with Work in Colour when I was about to be made redundant.
+I received a personal recommendation for career counselling with Joanna when I was about to be made redundant.
 I’m a divorced woman, over 60 years of age but I needed to continue working because I had no financial support.
 When I received my redundancy notice, I wanted to understand if I was part of the reason for losing the job and—because of my age and need to work into the future—to get an understanding of what skills I have.

 My program with Joanna was six face-to-face sessions over 12 weeks which I really enjoyed.
 My favourite task was setting out my life story on an A3 page, using drawing and writing.
 I created an aerial view of myself and identified how I’ve reached where I am and the things which have influenced me.
 I got a sense of it being one coherent story and all things—even those I had thought were not so great when they were happening—were all aspects of myself.
 It was a great experience.

 One of our best meetings involved playing with the idea of work roles that appeal to me.
 Anything became possible.
 Just free it all up!
 It was the opportunity of a lifetime, to think of it not as redundancy, but more as long service leave.
 What a positive experience.
 Joanna’s coaching allowed me to become aware that I am valuable and it made me feel powerful.
 I realised I am young enough and I have good, interesting skills so I would have no trouble getting a job.